KiayangQ/paperdigger/README.md

-You can download bibliographic data file (e.g. .bib or ris) from databases like web of science. ![center](man/figures/PIC1.jpg) You can add the paper you want to download to MarkList and export the BibTex file (In the image below, you can select other format, and you can found the BibTex format). ![center](man/figures/PIC2.jpg)
+You can download bibliographic data file (e.g. .bib or ris) from databases like web of science. ![center](man/figures/PIC1.jpg) You can add the paper you want to download to MarkList and export the BibTex file (In the image below, you can select Other File Formats to access the BibTex format). ![center](man/figures/PIC2.jpg)

 Then call the shiny app and upload the data file,then click “load” to start downloading.
-You can see a progress bar at right cornor of the downside.
+You can see a progress bar at right corner of the downside.

 ![center](man/figures/PIC3.jpg)